 Differences Between a Psychopath vs Sociopath

 Society has conspired with Hollywood to put two seemingly-sexy psychology terms into our collective consciousness — psychopath and sociopath.
-Psychopath and sociopath are pop psychology terms for what psychiatry calls an antisocial personality disorder.
-These two terms are not really well-defined in the psychology research literature, and so there is some confusion about them.
+Psychopath and sociopath are pop psychology terms for what psychiatry calls antisocial personality disorder.
+These two terms are not well-defined in the psychology research literature — hence the confusion about them.

 Nonetheless, there are some general similarities as well as differences between these two personality types.
-Both types of personality have a pervasive pattern of disregard for the safety and rights of others.
+Both sociopaths and psychopaths have a pervasive pattern of disregard for the safety and rights of others.
 Deceit and manipulation are central features to both types of personality.
 Contrary to popular belief, a psychopath or sociopath is not necessarily violent.

 The common features of a psychopath and sociopath lie in their shared diagnosis — antisocial personality disorder.
 The DSM-51 defines antisocial personality as someone have 3 or more of the following traits:

 - Regularly breaks or flouts the law